Nsolo Bush Camp

 The main area at Nsolo contains the bar, dining area and a small seating area along with a small library of reference books which also contains the famous Nsolo Diaries - written by Craig and Janelle Doria, who ran the camp at its inception.
 They are fascinating accounts of the daily life of camp and its visitors, and well worth a read when you have an afternoon to while away.
 In front of camp there is a fire pit and of course the sand river, where occasionally evening meals are set up - a dining table surrounded by lanterns and open to the skies.

-The guide at Nsolo is the superb Shadrack Nkhoma (Shaddy) who has been walking and studying the Luwi river system for more than ten years.
-He has a wealth of experience and is a wonderful raconteur.
+The guide at Nsolo is the very knowledgeable Innocent Tembo who has been walking the Luwi river system for many years.
 Together with the scout, he leads the walking safaris from camp.
 As well as a large population of lion and buffalo, leopard can be spotted, sometimes during the day, and there is a hyena den fairly near the camp.
 Rare antelope such as Lichtenstein's hartebeest and eland can also be spotted, along with good numbers of elephant and the occasional giraffe, which don't generally venture further into the park than Nsolo.
 The birding is superb, with many raptors present (the camp has a resident lizard buzzard) and large numbers of owls, including the giant eagle owl and the tiny scops owl, being heard at night.

 The activities at Nsolo focus mainly on walking safaris, there is an option to drive occasionally, but the roads in this area are few, and the area lends itself perfectly to walking and exploration.
 Guests will head out early in the morning when the temperature is cool and the animals are more active.
 Halfway through the walk there will be a stop for tea, coffee and cake, and then guests will return to camp for a hearty brunch at around eleven.
 After an afternoon at leisure, the afternoon walk departs at around 4pm, returning to camp in time for sundowners.